sonic-net/DASH/test/docs/dash-test-workflow-p4-saithrift.md

 A libsai library will be developed which maps SAI conceptual APIs into the [sirius_pipeline.p4](../sirius_pipeline.p4) TDI implementation, all done in-process.
 This is very efficient because it avoids serialization over P4Runtime.

 The P4-DPDK dataplane also has a built-in P4Runtime server which can be used develop and test the P4 Model.
 This is not part of the official DASH test workflow.
+Note that P4RT and saithrift servers are available simultaneously and operate "in parallel," sharing the native TDI layer.

 The P4-DPDK dataplane is bound to host veth ports at startup.
 These are "wired" to the software traffic generator using Linux bridging or similar.